-Bollard systems range from rather raw looking steel pipes or cement pillars that you might find at a loading dock where the primary goal is to protect the store’s infrastructure to exceedingly attractive polished metals and alloys that can house aesthetic and safety lighting and adorn the front entrance to a five-star hotel or prestigious government building like the UN.
+Bollard systems range from raw looking steel pipes or cement pillars that you might find at a loading dock where the primary goal is to protect the store’s infrastructure to exceedingly attractive polished metals and alloys that can house aesthetic and safety lighting and adorn the front entrance to a five-star hotel or prestigious government building like the UN.

 More finished outer coverings can be achieved inexpensively using a variety of sleeve materials including ionized metal, polished alloys and plastics.
 Sleeves are both protective and visually enhancing.
 Think of a sleeve like you would a veneer for your tooth or dental implant.
 The key is a pleasing appearance overlaid on an incredibly strong protective structure.
 Unlike veneers, bollard sleeves come in a multitude of colors to match exterior building designs.

-Bollards are typically permanently fixed in place but some manufacturers offer arrays of removable bollardsengineered for quick roadway/sidewalk installation in controlling vehicular traffic and pedestrian migrations during special events like parades, marches, protests as well as access to park and recreational area entrances.
+Bollards are typically permanently fixed in place but some manufacturers offer arrays of removable bollards engineered for quick roadway/sidewalk installation in controlling vehicular traffic and pedestrian migrations during special events like parades, marches, protests as well as access to park and recreational area entrances.
 Street bollards by design allow pedestrian access while preventing vehicular incursion.
 These are frequently seen in retail districts with heavy vehicular traffic proximate to pedestrian populations.

-Similar to these traffic products are road safety bollards that can warn or corral cars and trucks away from dangerous roadway hazards like construction, drop-offs, cliff edges or waterways/
+Similar to these traffic products are road safety bollards that can warn or corral cars and trucks away from dangerous roadway hazards like construction, drop-offs, cliff edges or waterways.

-Given the frequency and severity of these accidents, bollards offer an extremely affordable security solution to protecting pedestrians and property like storefronts.
+Given the frequency and severity of these accidents, bollards offer an extremely affordable security solution to protect pedestrians and property like storefronts.
 These protective bollards mitigate building damage by preventing vehicles from reaching or breaching the storefront perimeter.
 Most importantly, the low cost, high impact absorption of bollards makes saving lives effective and efficient.

-Among the first vehicle terror attacks were the Beirut barracks bombing in 1983 that killed 241 US soldiers, the 1993 World Trade Center bombing and the Oklahoma City bombing in 1995 that killed 168 and injured 680.
-On Bastille Day in 2016, a large cargo truck rammed and mowed down pedestrians in Nice, France, killing 86 and injuring 434.
-It was one of the worst VAW incidents in history.
+Among the first VBIED attacks were the Beirut barracks bombing in 1983 that killed 241 US soldiers.
+Ten years later, the 1993 World Trade Center bombing and the Oklahoma City bombing (1995) claimed another 174 lives and injured more than 1000 people.

-As recently as December of 2020, an assailant deliberately used his car to kill one Capitol Police officer and injure another.
-Law enforcement and DHS indicate that terrorist VAW and VBIED attacks will continue to increase in the coming years and this is why protective design professionals need to incorporate effective strategies to mitigate or prevent vehicle incursions.
+The unfortunate fact is law enforcement and DHS indicate that terrorist VAW and VBIED attacks will continue to increase in the coming years and this is why protective design professionals need to incorporate effective strategies to mitigate or prevent vehicle incursions.

 Protective design engineers can assess the needs of your project and make recommendations on the appropriate ratings for bollards.
 Just finding the right rated product is an enormously time-consuming process, forcing you to comb through Internet brochures and manufacturer websites.